 The local drink is a spiced rum steeped with herbs such as anisette (called nanny) and pweve (lemongrass).
 Dominican cuisine is also famous for its use of local game, such as the manicou (a small opossum) and the agouti (a large indigenous rodent), but you'll have to be an intrepid diner to go that route.
-At the time of this writing, the government had banned "mountain chicken" (a euphemism for a large frog called crapaud) because a fungal disease, over-hunting, and other problems have greatly reduced its numbers.
+The government had banned "mountain chicken" (a euphemism for a large frog called crapaud) because a fungal disease, over-hunting, and other problems have greatly reduced its numbers.

 What to Wear: Most Dominicans dress nicely but practically when eating out—for dinner it's shirts and trousers for men and modest dresses for women.
-During the day, nice shorts are acceptable at most places; beach attire is frowned upon unless you're eating on the beach.
+During the day, nice shorts are acceptable at most places; beach attire is frowned on unless you're eating on the beach.